 Mobile Banking will not work unless you use it properly.
 You accept responsibility for making sure that you understand how to use Mobile Banking before you actually do so, and you use Mobile Banking in accordance with the online instructions posted on our website.
 You also accept responsibility for making sure that you know how to properly use your wireless device and the Mobile Banking software (“Software”) required to use the Service.
 The Software is provided by a service provider not affiliated with the Credit Union and you are solely responsible for entering a license agreement to use the software.
 We will not be liable to you for any losses caused by your failure to properly use the Mobile Banking service, the Software or your wireless device.
 You may experience technical or other difficulties related to the Mobile Banking service that may result in loss of data, personalization settings or other Mobile Access service interruptions.
 We assume no responsibility for the timeliness, deletion, misdelivery or failure to store any user data, communications or personalization settings in connection with your use of the Mobile Banking service.
 We assume no responsibility for the operation, security, or functionality of any wireless device or mobile network which you utilize to access the Mobile Banking service.
 Financial information shown on the Mobile Banking service reflects the most recent account information available through the Mobile Banking service.
 You agree that we will not be liable for any delays in the content, or for any actions you take in reliance thereon.
 If you need current account information you agree to contact us directly.

 b.
 Access to Accounts.
-By enrolling in the Mobile Banking service, you certify you are an owner, joint owner, custodian, trustee or other person authorized to access the account.
+You agree to only access accounts for which you are an owner, joint owner, custodian, trustee or other person authorized to access the account.
 If you are able to access any accounts for which you are not authorized, you agree to immediately log out of online or mobile banking and contact us before you further utilize online or mobile banking.
-You understand that all owners of your accounts or anyone with whom you share your Password or any access code will be an Authorized User, and that authority will be considered unlimited in amount and manner with full authority to perform all transactions relating to the stated accounts, until you notify the Credit Union in writing of the revocation of such authority.
+You understand that all owners of your accounts or anyone with whom you share your Password or any access code will be an Authorized User, and that authority will be considered unlimited in amount and manner with full authority to perform all transactions relating to the stated accounts, until you notify the Credit Union, in writing of the revocation of such authority.
 You agree that you are and will remain fully responsible for any transactions made by such persons on your accounts except transactions that occur after the Credit Union has been notified of any revocation of authority and has had a reasonable opportunity to act upon such notice.
 You agree not to share your username and password with any other person.
 If you wish to provide access to another person you agree to use the authorized user function in online banking to grant access.
 You agree that we may immediately revoke your access to online and mobile banking if you share your username and/or password.

 d.
 Mobile Banking Service Limitations and Conditions.
 When you use the Mobile Banking service to access accounts, you agree to the following limitations and conditions:

-i.
 Transfers.
 You may make transfers to other accounts of yours as often as you like.
-However, transfers from your Regular Savings and Money Market accounts will be limited to a total of six (6) in any one month, with the exception to loan payments.
+However, transfers from your savings accounts will be limited to a total of six (6) in any one month, with the exception to loan payments.

-2. eBillPay Service.
+3. eBillPay Service.
 By enrolling and using the eBillPay bill payment service, you agree to the following terms governing your and our rights and responsibilities concerning the eBillPay electronic funds transfer services.
 Upon approval, you may use your mobile device to access your accounts.
-You must use your member number along with your security code to access your accounts.
+You must use your username and password to access your accounts.
 The eBillPay service is accessible seven (7) days a week, 24 hours a day.
 However, from time to time, some or all of the Credit Union’s eBillPay services may not be available due to system maintenance.
 You will need a personal computer or cell phone, Internet access and a certified web browser).
-The online address to access the eBillPay service is www.midoregon.com.
 You are fully responsible for the hardware or equipment of yours and any errors or failures involving any telephone service or your computer.

 a.
 Service Definitions.